Nervosys/Botnix/docs/languages-frameworks/idris2.section.md

 # Idris2 {#sec-idris2}

-In addition to exposing the Idris2 compiler itself, Nixpkgs exposes an `idris2Packages.buildIdris` helper to make it a bit more ergonomic to build Idris2 executables or libraries.
+In addition to exposing the Idris2 compiler itself, Botpkgs exposes an `idris2Packages.buildIdris` helper to make it a bit more ergonomic to build Idris2 executables or libraries.

 The `buildIdris` function takes an attribute set that defines at a minimum the `src` and `ipkgName` of the package to be built and any `idrisLibraries` required to build it.
 The `src` is the same source you're familiar with and the `ipkgName` must be the name of the `ipkg` file for the project (omitting the `.ipkg` extension).
 The `idrisLibraries` is a list of other library derivations created with `buildIdris`.
 You can optionally specify other derivation properties as needed but sensible defaults for `configurePhase`, `buildPhase`, and `installPhase` are provided.